Laotian Civil War: Fall of Vientiane

-On 2 December when Vientiane fell to the Pathet Lao King Savang Vatthana agreed to abdicate and Souvanna Phouma resigned.
+On 2 December, the day after the Pathet Lao-organized National Conference of People's Representatives voted to immediate abolition of the monarchy (on 1 December), King Savang Vatthana agreed to abdicate and Souvanna Phouma resigned.
 The Lao People's Democratic Republic was proclaimed, with Souphanouvong as President.
-Kaisôn Phomvihān emerged from the shadows to become Prime Minister and the real ruler of the country.
-A few royal family members, such as unnamed Prince, evacuated to Thailand by means of transportation from Mekong River few days before the establishment of Laos PDR not wanting to face unpredictable society crisis.
-At that point, the Pathēt Lao dropped all pretense of moderation, and no more was heard of elections or political freedoms.
+Kaysone Phomvihane emerged from the shadows to become Prime Minister and the real ruler of the country.
+A few royal family members, including a Prince, crossed the Mekong River and evacuated to Thailand a few days before the establishment of the Laos PDR, fearing societal upheaval and persecution.
+With Vientiane secured by the communist Pathet Lao, the Laotian Civil War was officially declared over on December 2, 1975.
+Arguably by extension, the fall of Laos's capital was the technical end of the Second Indochina War, which was the third deadliest armed military conflict of the 20th century, behind World War I as the second and World War II as the first.

+By this point, the Pathēt Lao dropped all pretense of moderation, and no more was heard of elections or political freedoms.
 Non-communist newspapers were closed, and a large-scale purge of the civil service, army and police was launched.
-Furthermore, the watchdog communist Vietnam government prevent the re-emergence of Laotian Neutralist Party (LNP) (and even other right-wing political parties and organisations) across Laos as it would perceive the upheaval chaotic crisis guessable instigated by staunch foreign "imperialists" without direct evidence.
+Furthermore, the communist Vietnamese government prevented the re-emergence of the Laotian Neutralist Party (LNP) and other right-wing political parties and organisations across Laos, blaming them for instigating the chaotic upheaval on behalf of "foreign imperialists" without direct evidence.
 Thousands were dispatched for "re-education" in remote parts of the country, where many died and many more were kept for up to ten years.
-The vast majority of the royal family of Laos, including the deposed king, were also sent to the "re-education camps" and eventually after working at hard labor during the totalitarian period of the 1980s.
+The vast majority of the royal family of Laos, including the deposed king, were also sent to the "re-education camps", where most eventually died from starvation and hard labor during the totalitarian period of the 1980s.

 This prompted a renewed flight from the country.
-"About 90 percent" of Laos's "intellectuals, technicians, and officials" left Laos following the communist takeover.
-Many of the professional and intellectual class, who had initially been willing to work for the new regime, changed their minds and left – a much easier thing to do from Laos than from either Vietnam or Cambodia.
-In proportional terms, Laos experienced the largest refugee flight of the Indochina nations with 300,000 people out of a total population of 3 million crossing the border into Thailand.
+About 90 percent of Laos's intellectuals, technicians, and officials left Laos following the communist takeover.
+Many of the professional and intellectual class, who had initially been willing to work for the new regime, changed their minds and left; a much easier thing to do from Laos than from either Vietnam or Cambodia.
+In proportional terms, Laos experienced the largest refugee flight of the Indochinese nations, with a full 10% of the population – 300,000 people out of a total of 3 million – crossing the border into Thailand.

-Once in power, the Pathet Lao economically cut its ties to all its neighbors (including China) with the exception of the DRV and signed a treaty of friendship with Hanoi.
+Once in power, the Pathet Lao economically cut its ties to all its neighbors (including China) with the exception of reunified Vietnam, and signed a treaty of friendship with Hanoi.
 The treaty allowed the Vietnamese to station soldiers within Laos and to place advisers throughout the government and economy.
 This is considered by most historians and journalists to be the end of the Second Indochina War.
-Consequently, the neighboring Thailand banned any export and transit goods to Mekong River at Laos until 1989 when Thai Prime Minister Chatichai Choonhavan eased the trade restrictions, citing the gradual diplomatic normalcy between Thailand and Laos.
+Consequently, neighboring Thailand banned any export and transit goods to Mekong River at Laos until 1989, when Thai Prime Minister Chatichai Choonhavan eased the trade restrictions, citing the gradual diplomatic normalization between Thailand and Laos.